redsun-acquisition/redsun-plugin-template/README.md

 [Copier](https://copier.readthedocs.io/en/stable/) template for authoring RedSun plugins.

 > [!CAUTION]
 > This template is still a work in progress.
-Do not use until author will remove this notice.
+You should not use this until author will remove this notice.

 **NOTE: This repo is not meant to be cloned/forked directly!
 Please read "Getting Started" below**